OpenTechSchool/python-data-intro/core/text-files.md

     f = open("months.txt")
     for month in f.readlines():
-       print("Month " + month.trim())
+       print("Month " + month.strip())

-In fact, you don't even have to call `readlines()` - Python implicitly detects that if you try to iterate over a text file with a for loop, you probably want to iterate over it line by line:
+In fact, you don't even have to call `readlines()` - Python implicitly detects that if you try to iterate through a text file with a for loop, you probably want to iterate through it line by line:

     f = open("months.txt")
     for month in f:
-       print("Month " + month.trim())
+       print("Month " + month.strip())

 # Writing to files